Julia Marks Young

 Julia Marks Young is an archivist.
 She is most well known for her book Archival Appraisals with Frank Boles, which "seeks to increase the understanding of how archivists select records by developing a better understanding of the methodology underlies this selection process."
-She is an expert on disaster preparedness and recovery as well as coordinating stewardship and the use of cultural patrimony.
+She is an expert on disaster preparedness and recovery, as well as coordinating stewardship and the use of cultural patrimony.

 Education

 In 1972, she graduated from Emory University with a BA in History.
 She graduated from Auburn University in 1978 with an MA in History.
 She earned her MLS from the University of Michigan in 1981.

 Career

 From 1983-1990, Young served at the University of Southern Mississippi in the School of Library Science and senior manuscripts processor at the McCain Library and Archives.
-While here, she contributed greatly to the development of the MDAH archives as well as other archives.
+While there, she contributed greatly to the development of the MDAH archives as well as other archives.

 Young has served as assistant archivist at the University of Michigan, head of special collections for the Superconducting Super Collider Laboratory in Dallas, head of special collections and archives at the Pullen Library at Georgia State University, and Director of development and external affairs at the Libraries and Information Technology Division of Emory University.

-From 2005-2016, Young served as Director of the Archives and Records Services Division at the Mississippi Department of Archives and History.
-While here, she helped pull together the museum's archival work.
+From 2005 to 2016, Young served as Director of the Archives and Records Services Division at the Mississippi Department of Archives and History.
 She said, “There was really a desire to create a space where Mississippians can come together, examine their history and move forward as one."